RuchiGiradkar/Cybersecurity-Process-Audit-GRC-Sample-Project/README.md

 # Cybersecurity Process Audit GRC Sample Project

 ## Review Objective
 This project simulates a limited-scope cybersecurity process audit for a fictional technology-driven organization.
-The objective is to provide risk-based assurance over whether selected cybersecurity processes are appropriately designed, consistently executed, and sufficiently evidenced to reduce cybersecurity risk across core IT and digital operations. :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}
+The objective is to provide risk-based assurance over whether selected cybersecurity processes are appropriately designed, consistently executed, and sufficiently evidenced to reduce cybersecurity risk across core IT and digital operations.

+---

 ## Scope of Audit

-**In-scope cybersecurity processes**
+### In-scope cybersecurity processes
 - User and Access Management
 - Vulnerability and Patch Management
-- Incident Handling and Response :contentReference[oaicite:4]{index=4}
+- Incident Handling and Response

-**Assessment focus**
+### Assessment focus
 - Control Design Effectiveness
-- Control Operating Effectiveness :contentReference[oaicite:5]{index=5}
+- Control Operating Effectiveness

-**Environments considered**
+### Environments considered
 - Core IT environment
 - Cloud services environment
-- Business-critical application environment :contentReference[oaicite:6]{index=6}
+- Business-critical application environment

-**Method note**
+### Method note
 This is an evidence-led portfolio audit for a fictional organization and intentionally does not include fabricated operational metrics (for example, sample sizes, counts, or percentages).
-Where evidence is not available, it is explicitly stated as such. :contentReference[oaicite:7]{index=7}
+Where evidence is not available, this is explicitly stated to reflect real-world audit constraints.

+---

 ## What I Did
-- Defined the audit objective, scope boundaries, and audit methodology aligned to a structured assurance lifecycle. :contentReference[oaicite:8]{index=8}
+- Defined the audit objective, scope boundaries, and audit methodology aligned to a structured cybersecurity assurance lifecycle.
-- Identified in-scope assets and mapped process coverage across IT and digital operations. :contentReference[oaicite:9]{index=9}
+- Identified in-scope assets and mapped cybersecurity process coverage across IT and digital operations.
-- Developed a risk register using a likelihood × impact model and prioritized risks for assurance focus. :contentReference[oaicite:10]{index=10}
+- Identified cybersecurity risks and prioritized them using a likelihood × impact risk assessment model.
-- Assessed key controls for design effectiveness and operating effectiveness, including documenting the basis for operating effectiveness conclusions. :contentReference[oaicite:11]{index=11}
+- Assessed key controls for both design effectiveness and operating effectiveness.
+- Documented the basis for operating effectiveness conclusions using available evidence.
-- Performed evidence-based audit testing using defined procedures and expected evidence types, without assuming production system access. :contentReference[oaicite:12]{index=12}
+- Performed evidence-based audit testing without assuming direct access to production systems.
-- Consolidated audit observations into findings using criteria, condition, cause, impact, and recommendation logic, and identified root-cause themes. :contentReference[oaicite:13]{index=13}
+- Consolidated audit observations into clear findings using criteria, condition, cause, impact, and recommendation logic.
+- Conducted root cause analysis to identify systemic issues driving control weaknesses.
-- Developed a corrective action plan with ownership roles, priorities, dependencies, and closure validation approach. :contentReference[oaicite:14]{index=14}
+- Developed a corrective action plan with defined ownership, priorities, dependencies, and closure validation approach.
-- Produced a management-ready audit report with an overall assurance rating, executive risk snapshot, and residual risk outlook. :contentReference[oaicite:15]{index=15}
+- Produced a management-ready cybersecurity process audit report with a formal audit opinion and residual risk outlook.

+---

 ## Key Outcomes
-- Delivered an overall assurance rating of **Partially Effective (Medium Assurance)** for the audited processes based on available evidence. :contentReference[oaicite:16]{index=16}
+- Delivered an overall assurance conclusion of **Partially Effective (Medium Assurance)** for the audited cybersecurity processes.
-- Identified and prioritized key risks, including patch verification and rework-to-closure gaps, missing periodic access reviews, incomplete cloud administrative logging, and lack of post-incident review tracking to closure. :contentReference[oaicite:17]{index=17}
-- Produced a practical corrective action plan with defined closure evidence expectations to support demonstrable operating effectiveness. :contentReference[oaicite:18]{index=18}

-## Deliverables
-- **Problem Statement:** [Problem_Statement.pdf](./Problem_Statement.pdf) :contentReference[oaicite:19]{index=19}
-- **Final Audit Report:** [Final_Audit_Report.pdf](./Final_Audit_Report.pdf) :contentReference[oaicite:20]{index=20}

-## Skills Demonstrated
-- Cybersecurity Governance, Risk, and Compliance (GRC)
-- Cybersecurity process auditing and risk-based assurance
-- Control design vs. operating effectiveness assessment
-- Evidence-based audit testing and documentation
+- Identified high-priority risks related to:
-- Risk identification, scoring, and prioritization
+  - Patch verification and rework-to-closure gaps
+  - Missing periodic access reviews
+  - Incomplete cloud administrative logging
-- Root cause analysis and corrective action planning
+  - Lack of post-incident review and corrective action tracking
-- Executive-ready audit reporting :contentReference[oaicite:21]{index=21}
+- Translated technical control gaps into clear, management-relevant risk statements.
+- Defined pragmatic corrective actions designed to improve governance, evidence retention, and sustained operating effectiveness.

+---

-## Professional Note
+## Delivera
-This repository is a **portfolio sample** created for demonstration purposes using a **fictional organization scenario**.
-It does not include real company data.
-The audit is evidence-led and avoids fabricated operational metrics; conclusions are based on the completeness and quality of available artefacts in the portfolio project pack. :contentReference[oaicite:22]{index=22}